tastybamboo/panda-cms/docs/developers/contributing.md

 ## Assets

-Whilst developing, you'll likely want to run the task `rake panda_cms:assets:watch_admin` to ensure your assets are updated.
-Alternatively, you can run `rake panda_cms:assets:compile`.
+Whilst developing, you'll likely want to run the task `rake panda_cms:assets:watch-admin` to ensure your assets are updated.

 ## Branching